TavianT/future-fridges-backend/README.md

 ## Test data

 To add the test data to the database the database file will need to be create see above migrate command, then run `sqlite3 db.sqlite3 < sqlite_test_scripts/SQL_FILE`

+The scripts provided should be ran in this order for the best result:

+- create_suppliers

+- create_items

+- create_fridge_contents